As the name suggests, the Seven Second Summits are the second-highest independent mountains on each of the seven continents.

 Logan is not only the tallest mountain in Canada but also the largest by base circumference of any non-volcanic peak in the world.
 In short, the mountain is a behemoth.

 Due, in part, to its incredibly remote location and diverse climbing opportunities, the Logan massif has become a veritable playground for experienced mountaineers and ski tourers looking for an adventure holiday away from the crowds.

 The western slopes of the peak are frequented by ski mountaineers, who skin their way to the top before careening back down the peak’s pristine glaciers.
 Meanwhile, the eastern wall of the main summit is considered the best alpine wall climb spot in all of North America.

 While the most accessible routes up to the summit of Mount Logan require no technical difficulty to climb, the peak presents plenty of other challenges.

 Due to its remote location, climbers will need to haul all of the gear to base camp and the various high camps on the mountain’s slopes.
 The mountain is also quite prominent and steep, so a high level of physical fitness and proper acclimatisation is required.

 Mountaineers headed to the East Ridge Route will also need advanced ice climbing abilities as the eastern wall is one of the toughest on the continent.

-Once on the mountain, the weather can change quickly and the massif frequently experiences worse weather than either of nearby Mt Saint-Elias or Denali.
+Once on the mountain, the weather can change quickly, and the massif frequently experiences worse weather than either nearby Mt Saint-Elias or Denali.